uikoo9/viho/packages/viho/README.md

 viho model remove
 ```

-You'll be prompted to enter the model name to remove.
+You'll be presented with a list of your configured models to choose from.
 If the removed model was set as default, you'll need to set a new default model.

 #### `viho model default`